Joint extremes of inversions and descents of random permutations: Introduction

-Kahle \& Stump \cite{kahle2020counting} developed a full characterization of CLTs for inversions and descents on sequences of finite Coxeter groups, by giving necessary and sufficient conditions on the asymptotics of $\Var(X_\inv)$ and $\Var(X_\des)$.
 The work of Dörr \& Kahle~\cite{dorr2022extreme} was the first to provide extreme value theory for these classical permutation statistics.
-They showed that the numbers of inversions and descents are in the maximum-domain of attraction of the standard Gumbel distribution, assuming a triangular array where the number of samples per row obeys an exponential upper bound.
+They showed that the numbers of inversions and descents are in the maximum domain of attraction of the standard Gumbel distribution, assuming a triangular array where the number of samples per row obeys an exponential upper bound.

 While the asymptotic normality of inversions and descents as \textit{univariate statistics} is well studied, the knowledge of their \textit{joint distribution} is comparatively sparse.
-Fang \& Röllin \cite{fang2015rates} gave a CLT for arbitrarily large collections of permutation statistics based on antisymmetric matrices, including $(X_\inv, X_\des)$ as a special case.
-Their work can also be seen as a multivariate extension of \cite{fulman2004stein}.
-The aforementioned papers based on Stein's method typically achieve an $O(n^{-1/2})$ rate of convergence.
-Our novel approach will not achieve this rate, but it will generalize the multivariate CLT to other classical Weyl groups and even further, it will cover the asymptotic extreme value behavior of $(X_\inv, X_\des)$.
+The dependency structure of $(X_\inv, X_\des)^\top$ poses a challenge, and many methods such as, e.g., Janson's dependency criterion \cite[Theorem 2]{janson1988normal} are not applicable in the multivariate setting.
+Fang \& Röllin \cite{fang2015rates} gave a CLT for arbitrarily large collections of permutation statistics based on antisymmetric matrices, including $(X_\inv, X_\des)^\top$ as a special case.
+Our novel approach is to replace $X_\inv$ with its H\'{a}jek projection $\hat{X}_\inv$, giving an $m$-dependent approximation $(\hat{X}_\inv, X_\des)^\top$.
+Then, a recent Gaussian approximation result for $m$-dependent random vectors by Chang \textit{et al.} \cite{chang2021central} can be used to obtain the asymptotic extreme value limit behavior of $(X_\inv, X_\des)^\top$.

-This paper is structured as follows.
-Section~\ref{section2} introduces the H\'{a}jek projection of inversions and descents on symmetric groups and justifies its use to approximate $X_\inv$.
-Section~\ref{section3} introduces the Gaussian approximation result on $m$-dependent random vectors by Chang \textit{et al.} \cite{chang2021central}, which we use to prove the asymptotic normality of $(X_\inv, X_\des)$.
-Section~\ref{section4} presents the corresponding extreme value limit theorem (EVLT) as the main result of this paper.
-In Section~\ref{section5}, these results are extended to the larger groups $B_n$ and $D_n$, which are equipped with a new family of probability measures, namely the so-called $p$-biased signed permutations.
-Section~\ref{section6} studies the CLT and EVLT for direct products of classical Weyl groups, and Section~\ref{section8} concludes the paper with some open questions.
-The remaining technical proofs are gathered in the appendix in Section~\ref{section9}.